One of the mistakes many new property investors make is not using real estate pro forma software for estimating the costs of buying a property.

 It is an adjusted net operating income minus debt service.
 Pecuniary resources to equity tend to be close to the distributions made to the equity investors of the property.
 That is because properties rarely compile large currency balances.

 Such costs are also called below-the-line expenses which are calculated after the net operating income is figured out.
 Capital costs can be related to expenses that will be beneficial for a long time.

 These are expenses that are not attached to tenants, but rather the property itself.
 Such expenses may include a new elevator, heating system, roof, air conditioning, and so on.
 Expenses can fluctuate from time to time and depend on the state and age of the building.

 Tenant Improvements (TIs)

-Tenants improvements are paid incentives that are offered to tenants as a way of encouraging them to start renting or to renew a lease.
+Tenants improvements are paid incentives to encourage them to start renting or renew a lease.
 These improvements can be additional doors or walls, or any other kind of property improvement.
-This is not a day-to-day expense, but more of yearly expenditure.
+This is not a day-to-day expense, but more of a yearly expenditure.

 Leasing Commissions (LCs)